canro91/canro91.github.io/_posts/2022-10-17-UnitTestingPrinciplesPracticesTakeaways.md

 A successful test suite has the following properties:

-* It's integrated into the development cycle.
+* It's integrated into the development cycle,
-* It targets only the most important parts of your codebase: the domain model.
+* It targets only the most important parts of your codebase: the domain model,
 * It provides maximum value with minimum maintenance costs.

 A unit test is an automated test with three attributes: